janispritzkau/mcproto/README.md

 a promise will result in the promise being rejected.

-Errors that happen outside of async method calls should be handled with a `error` event handler to prevent crashes or warnings in the console.
+Errors that happen outside of async method calls should be handled with a `error` event handler on the connection instance.

 ```js
 const listener = client.on("error", console.error)